reeshuffled/reeshuffled.github.io/_posts/2024-01-12-What-Do-I-Do-As-A-Data-Engineer.md

 ---
 layout: article
-categories: Articles
-tags: ["Software Engineering/Career"]
+tags:
+- Software Engineering/Career
-title: "What Do I Do As A Data Engineer?"
+title: What Do I Do As A Data Engineer?
 slug: what-do-i-do-data-engineer
-description: "An examination of what a Data Engineer is and the kind the projects I work on as one."
+description: An examination of what a Data Engineer is and the kind the projects I work on as one.
-started_at: "2023-12-20 09:01:00"
+started_at: '2023-12-20 09:01:00'
+category: Garden
 ---

 ## What is a Data Engineer?